 According to recent studies an estimated 98% of large construction projects go over budget or incur costly delays.
 Major reasons why include lack of organization, poor communication, and contractual misunderstandings.
 Purchase orders may seem like a tedious document to include for every project or purchase.
 However, they are crucial for building a conscientious business and serve as significant accounting and planning documents.

-Purchase orders save time and money, and are a valuable mechanism for leveraging budgets and job costing.
-A properly managed PO system will avoid errors and help mitigate against unwanted or unexpected costs.
+Purchase orders save time and money, and are a valuable mechanism for adhering to budgets and job costing.
+A properly managed purchase order system will avoid errors and help mitigate against unwanted or unexpected costs.

 Most importantly, purchase orders provide protection.
 A successful business may feel confident in a handshake deal or take the word of a trusted long-time vendor.
 However, this should be avoided at all costs.
 It’s crucial to protect yourself should a problem or disagreement occur.